remipichon/manifmaker/README.md

 * directly save in a field in database or
 * call one of your callback when selection changes

-You can refer to the auto-generated doc [select-component.md](https://github.com/assomaker/manifmaker/blob/master/doc/markdown/select-component.md) and the live demo : [/demo-select](http://151.80.59.178:32783/demo-select)
+You can refer to the auto-generated doc [select-component.md](https://github.com/assomaker/manifmaker/blob/master/doc/markdown/select-component.md) and the live demo : [/demo-select](http://151.80.59.178:32783/demo-select), or [localhost /demo-select](localhost:3000/demo-select)

 <a id="data" name="data"></a>
 ## Data management